 - Remove the cabinet jack and claw

-These tools are not sold together.
+First, while they seem like a pair, these tools are not sold together.

 So you’ll first need to decide what the best cabinet jack is for your installation approach.
 And then second you’ll need to decide on a Pony or Bessey cabinet claw.
 For most, the decision will come down to price and the Pony generally comes in cheapest with similar features.